Euler class groups and motivic stable cohomotopy: Group structures and naive -homotopy classes

 \subsection{A geometric description of the composition on cohomotopy groups}

-In order to describe the sum on $[U,Q_{2n}]_{\aone}$ explicitly, it is convenient to use the description of the product given in Definition~\ref{defn:secondcomposition}; recall that this composition coincides with that described in Proposition~\ref{prop:groupstructureI} by appealing to Proposition~\ref{prop:comparingcompositions}.
+In order to describe the group structure on $[U,Q_{2n}]_{\aone}$ explicitly, it is convenient to use the description of the product given in Definition~\ref{defn:secondcomposition}; recall that this composition coincides with that described in Proposition~\ref{prop:groupstructureI} by appealing to Proposition~\ref{prop:comparingcompositions}.
 More precisely, given $f,g: U \to Q_{2n}$, we consider the following diagram

-We begin by providing concrete models for the map from the wedge sum to the product and the fold map in terms of maps of suitable varieties.